Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 Over the past years, many organizations have transitioned to remote work using cloud-based enterprise systems, forcing application security teams to quickly adapt to changing usage patterns and an increasing array of challenges.
 Due to their exposure to the Internet, web applications are particularly vulnerable compared to other IT assets.
 Many attacks against web applications focus on manipulating user inputs via web forms, and machine inputs via APIs.

-This article is aimed to help product owners and tech leaders like you navigate the complexities of web application security.
-I’ll delve into common vulnerabilities, share best practices for strengthening the security of your applications against malicious attacks, and provide a list of actionable steps you can take to prevent accidental damage.
+This article is aimed to help product owners and tech leaders like you navigate the complexities of securing web applications.
+I’ll delve into common vulnerabilities, share best practices for strengthening the security of your web application against malicious attacks, and provide a list of actionable steps you can take to prevent accidental damage.
 By following the guidance in this article, you can better protect your organization’s digital assets and minimize the risk of costly breaches.

 Understanding the importance of securing your web application